PacktPublishing/MuleSoft-for-Salesforce-Developers/README.md

-# Mulesoft-for-Salesforce-Developers-Architects
+# MuleSoft for Salesforce Developers & Architects

-Mulesoft for Salesforce Developers &amp; Architects published by Packt
+MuleSoft for Salesforce Developers & Architects published by Packt